yywyaoyaowu/SolEvo_PotatoDele/01_assembly/assembly/3d-dna/README.md

-# juicer and 3d-dna scaffolding contigs using Hi-C reads
+# use juicer and 3d-dna to scaffold contigs with Hi-C reads

 ### 3d-dna_workflow
 Snakemake workflow of scaffolding